Brands that employ design thinking are perhaps easier to spot than they used to be.

 As Quartz points out in an article on the brand’s restructuring, IBM now also employs design researchers – ‘formally trained ethnographers with MFA degrees to probe how their solutions are working in the real world’.

-Barclays, alongside some digital-first startup banks like Mint, is arguably recognised as one of the leaders of digital transformation in retail banking.
+Barclays, alongside digital-first startup banks like Monzo, is arguably recognised as one of the leaders of digital transformation in retail banking.

 For some time now, the bank has had a chief design officer and an in-house design department that brings together business, technology and control to focus on customer needs.
 In a post on Medium, Daniel Santos highlights how circumstances have dictated this focus: